biopython/biopython/Bio/PhyloXML/README.rst

     - explain use cases

+    Integration:

+    - Play nicely with Nexus, Newick
+    - Identify more Biopython objects to reuse or export to

 :Done:
     - Add sample phyloXML files from phyloxml.org to this repository
     - Add a list of "core" elements to this file